ethanwicker/ethanwicker.github.io/draft_posts/2022-12-20-overview-of-streaming-analytics.md

 In general, streaming applications can require more planning and forethought than batch processing applications.
 For example, thought must be given to how to handle delayed data, and what amount of incoming data latency is acceptable.

-Below are some considerations for building and managing streaming applications:
+Some other considerations for building and managing streaming applications are:
 - Does the business problem actually require some action or information within a few seconds or few minutes?
 Does the current batch processing infrastructure support this need and is a streaming approach actually required?
 Could a batch processing job that runs every x minutes be a simpler approach for your problem?
 - For different applications and problems, what degree of data latency is acceptable?
 Seconds?
 Minutes?
 If the streaming processing engine is slowed or disrupted, how detrimental will this be?
 - Who will manage the streaming application when deployed in production?
 Will the management of the application be reasonable?
 How will your application handle delayed data?
 After what length of time is it appropriate to ignore delayed data?